rosen-bridge/operation/docs/guard/env-references.md

 ## Environment Variable References
 Note:
-- For the environmental variable file, no quotes are needed around the the strings.
+- For the environmental variable file, no quotes are needed around the strings.
 - Delete all comments after copying and pasting in.
 - Delete all whitespaces after the last word of the line item entry.